Blog 17.3.2023

 Auli Packalén

-Director of Brand and Offering
+Director of Brand, Offering and Sustainability

 Auli works as Director, Brand and Offering, at Gofore.
 She has previously worked 10+ years in change management consultancy CCEA, acquired by Gofore in 2021.